mramshaw/radix-trie/README.md

 ## Motivation

-I've been doing a lot of high-level programming lately (RESTful APIS, Scala/Akka) so something a little more low-level sounded like a nice change of pace.
+I've been doing a lot of high-level programming lately (RESTful APIs, Scala/Akka) so something a little more low-level sounded like a nice change of pace.
 And it has also allowed me to investigate parts of __Go__ that I do not normally run into.